amanijaber/amanijaber/README.md

 - 👋 Hi, I’m @amanijaber
-- 👀 I’m interested in web and apps
+- 👀 I’m interested in web and AI
-- 🌱 I’m currently learning android
+- 🌱 I’m currently learning js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web develpment
 - 📫 How to reach me ...amani_jsh@yahoo.com

 <!---